Sylvie Poinsot

 • 2021 (May): Group exhibition, Contemporary Art, Maru Art Center, Seoul, Korea.

-• 2019 (September): Monte Carlo Award, Contemporary Art, Hôtel de Paris, Monte Carlo.
+• 2019 (Sept): Monte Carlo Prize, Contemporary Art, Hôtel de Paris, Monte Carlo.

-• 2018 (March): Biennale of Nations, Contemporary Art, Palazzo della Misericordia, Venice, Italy.
+• 2018 (March): Nations Biennial, Contemporary Art, Palazzo della Misericordia, Venice, Italy.

 • 2017 (Jul-Aug-Sept): Group exhibition, Contemporary Art, Galerie Mp Tresart, Durham-Sud, Quebec.

-• 2017 (Jan-Jun): Auction, Contemporary Art, Hôtel des ventes de Lausanne, Lausanne, Switzerland.
+• 2017 (Jan-June): Auction, Contemporary Art, Hôtel des ventes de Lausanne, Lausanne, Switzerland.

-• 2016 (Sept-Oct-Nov-Dec): Auctions, Contemporary Art, Hôtel des ventes de Lausanne, Lausanne, Switzerland.
+• 2016 (Sept-Dec): Auctions, Contemporary Art, Hôtel des ventes de Lausanne, Lausanne, Switzerland.

 • 2016 (July): Luxembourg Art Prize, Contemporary Art, Galerie Hervé Lancelin, Luxembourg.

-• 2016 (January): Leonardo da Vinci Award, Contemporary Art, Palazzo Borghese, Florence, Italy.
+• 2016 (January): Leonardo da Vinci Prize, Contemporary Art, Palace Borghese, Florence, Italy.

 • 2014 (April): Artexpo New York, Contemporary Art, Artifact Gallery, New York, U.S.A..

 • 2014 (March-April): Con i fiordi negli occhi.
-Hommage au cri de Munch, Contemporary Art, Museum of the Sea, Genoa, Italy.
+Tribute to Munch's Scream, Contemporary Art, Sea Museum, Genoa, Italy.

 • 2014 (January): Premio Michelangelo, Contemporary Art, Gadarte Gallery, Florence, Italy.